Best Of18 min read

 Pros

-• Portfolio view is excellent for product leaders managing multiple workstreams
+• Portfolio view is excellent for managing multiple workstreams

 Cons

-• Pricier than ClickUp and Hive for comparable features
+• Pricier than ClickUp and Hive for comparable feature sets

-• Sprint/agile features are less mature than Jira or Linear
+• Sprint/agile features aren't as mature as Jira or Linear

-• No native time tracking (odd omission at this price point)
+• No native time tracking (which is surprising at this price)

 5. Monday.com — Best for Visual Project Tracking